 Innovation is at the heart of your Company's business.
 It's how we delight consumers, create value with retail partners, and create new businesses.
-P&G group combines "what's needed" with "what's possible", conducting number of consumer research studies to understand what people need and want, in order to create superior value and product experience every day.
+P&G group combines "what's needed" with "what's possible", conducting number of consumer research studies to understand what people need and want, in order to create superior value and product experience every

-ANNEXURE II
+Annexure II

-Annual Report on Corporate Social Responsibility

-(Pursuant to Companies (Corporate Social Responsibility Policy) Rules, 2014)
+Annual Report on Corporate Social Responsibility [Pursuant to Companies (Corporate Social Responsibility Policy) Rules, 2014]

-1. Brief outline of the Company's Corporate Social Responsibility policy:
+1. Brief outline of the Company's CSR policy

-Doing the right thing is the foundation of Procter & Gamble's Purpose, Values, and Principles.
+Doing the right thing is the foundation of your Company's Purpose, Values, and Principles.
 It is naturally woven into the way we work every day paying competitive wages, working consistently with our retailers and suppliers, preventing conflicts of interest, ensuring consumer privacy and maintaining financial stewardship.
 This approach to business is at the heart of all we do at P&G. Doing the right thing also includes investing in the communities in which we live, work, and serve.
-At its core, P&G's Corporate Social Responsibility efforts aim to improve lives.
+At its core, P&G's Social Responsibility efforts aim to improve lives.

 The Companies Act, 2013 ("Act") highlights the importance of Corporate Social Responsibility ("CSR") as a strategic tool for sustainable growth of the people, the communities we operate in and the Company as a whole.
-In line with the global principles followed by the Procter & Gamble group and the terms of the Act, the policy on Corporate Social Responsibility is broadly framed considering the following:
+In line with the global principles followed by the Procter & Gamble group and the terms of the Act, the policy on Corporate Social Responsibility is broadly framed taking into account the following:

-- We believe it's essential to run our business responsibly, and our operating practices reflect this commitment. - We are focused on making every day better for people and the planet through our innovations and our actions- - Environment by conservation of resources, using renewable resources, generating worth from waste; and - Social by providing the comforts of home, improving health and hygiene of people, social and cultural development, imparting education, training and social awareness.
+- We believe it's essential to run our business responsibly, and our operating practices reflect this commitment. - 2.
+P&G is focused on making every day better for people and the planet through our innovations and our actions: - Environment bvconservation resources, using renewable resources, generating worth from waste; - ii) Social by- providing the comforts of home, improving health and hygiene of people, social and cultural development, imparting education, training and social awareness.